Crow lines

 Anti-Aging for Crow Lines

 Before diving into treatments, let's have an idea about crow lines.
 They are fine wrinkles that form at the outer corners of the eyes.
 Overtime, the skin loses its elasticity and therefore becomes more prone to those fine lines.
-Usually,fine lines start to appear in the late 20s or early 30s, although the time depends on genetics and sun exposure and how well one takes care of the skin.
+Usually,fine lines start to appear in the late 20s or early 30s.
+Although the time depends on genetics and sun exposure and how well one takes care of the skin.

 While crow lines are a natural part of aging, they can be minimized or prevented with the right skincare regimen, including using retinol and vitamin C.